vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/pipelines.md

 environment variables.

-The various environment variables starting with `CF_` should reflect the values that you use to login to your TAS foundation.
+The various environment variables starting with `CF_` should reflect the values that you use to login to your *Tanzu Application Service* foundation.
 The `CF_API_URL` is the value that you used with the `-a` option at login.
 You can find values for `CF_ORG` and `CF_SPACE` by running `cf target`.